HowardYLi/HowardYLi.github.io/index.md

 ## About me

-Outside lab work, I enjoy video games, board games, manga, sci-fi and many other nerdy nerd things.
+Outside lab work, I enjoy video games, board games, manga, sci-fi and many other nerd things.
 Recently I am into Apex Legend, Doctor Who, Franken Fran, and Jojolion (the list goes on).